noahehall/multicloud/providers/aws/services/database/dynamodb.md

   - read and writes are managed separately
   - must be specified when you create a table; AWS provisions resources to ensure your settings can be met
     - you set a min, max and a target utilization (in percent)

+#### autoscaling

-- autoscaling: adjusts provisioned throughput in response to actual traffic patterns
+- adjusts provisioned throughput only when the workload stays depressed or elevated for 2/more minutes.
   - is enabled by default and can be configured separately for the table and GSI
-  - the target utilization setting is what drives a smooth reaction in autoscaling to match your target request throughput
 - Throttling: prevents your application from consuming too many capacity units.
   - fails with an HTTP 400 Bad Request error and a ProvisionedThroughputExceededException.
+- the target utilization setting is what drives a smooth reaction in autoscaling to match your target request throughput
+- workflow
+  - create an application autoscaling policy for some dynamodb table
+  - dynamodb publishes metrics to cloudwatch
+  - if the consumed capacity metrics are outside targat utilization for 2/more minutes; the the alarm is activated
+    - view the alarm in the console and notifications in SNS
+  - the alarm invokes autoscaling to evaluate your policy
+    - a scale-down event is initiated when 15 consecutive data points for consumed capacity in CloudWatch are lower than the target utilization
+  - autoscaling issues an updateTable request to adjust the provisioned throughput
+  - dynamodb processes the updateTable request
+    - could takes minutes to update the provisioned capacity for a table/index

 #### Read Capacity Units (RCU)